 Brrrrrrr!
-With the year off to a frigid start, I’ve put my indoor play thinking cap on this week and hunkered down for some recycled art time.
-I had piles of boxes leftover from the holidays I was determined to recycle, and it provided the perfect opportunity for me to create a little set of play French market food – because who says you can’t enjoy a farmer’s market in the dead of winter? 😉
+With the year off to a frigid start, I’ve put my indoor dramatic play thinking cap on this week and hunkered down for some recycled art time.
+I had piles of cardboard boxes leftover from the holidays I was determined to recycle, and it provided the perfect opportunity for me to create a little set of play French market food – because who says you can’t enjoy a farmer’s market in the dead of winter? 😉

 I’m so happy with the way these turned out and I have the best secret to making your own set the kiddos can help create.
 I really wanted to give these a graphic, hand-illustrated look (think Richard Scarry’s Busy World books or Eric Carle’s Very Hungry Caterpillar) but also wanted this pretend food set to be something you could easily recreate.

 So, if the joy of snow days is starting to wear off and your family fancies a little escape, grab some cardboard and prepare to travel to the delicious springtime streets of Paris.
 Ohh la la!
 Add our DIY no-sew sushi set for pretend play inspired by another gorgeous travel venue.

 To make your own cardboard market food you’ll need:

 - Acrylic paints (I recommend some bright colors, white and black)

 - A couple of paintbrushes (one for big areas, a smaller brush for the outlines and details)